Transportation Department Looks To Clear The Road For Cars Without Steering Wheels

 The DOT echoed a research finding last year that argued that getting more autonomous cars on the road sooner — despite the risks — would be better than waiting for the technology to be nearly perfect.
 "Delaying or unduly hampering automated vehicle testing until all specific risks have been identified and eliminated means delaying the realization of global reductions in risk," the agency argued.

-Advocates for Highway Safety, a group that represents consumer groups and insurance companies, called the new guidance "weak," saying the document includes "no standards or regulations such as functional safety requirements to ensure the safe performance of automated driving systems in cars and trucks."
+Advocates for Highway and Auto Safety, a group that represents consumer groups and insurance companies, called the new guidance "weak," saying the document includes "no standards or regulations such as functional safety requirements to ensure the safe performance of automated driving systems in cars and trucks."

 "All road users should be given access to safety information about an AV they may ride in, purchase, drive next too, or encounter as a pedestrian or bicyclist," the group added.
 "Yet once again, U.S. DOT is allowing AV manufacturers to keep this critical data under wraps."

-Note: A previous version of this story incorrectly referred to the group Advocates for Highway Safety.
-The correct name is Advocates for Highway and Auto Safety.